MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Build parameter

 This parameter specifies whether you want to run `cordova build` instead of `cordova prepare` (which is the default behavior), when generating your updated web assets.
-It's valuable if your project includes before and/or after build hooks (for example, to transpile TypeScript), and therefore, having CodePush run `cordova prepare` isn't sufficient to create and release an update.
+It's valuable if your project includes before and/or after build hooks (for example, to transpile TypeScript), and so, having CodePush run `cordova prepare` isn't sufficient to create and release an update.
 If left unspecified, it defaults to `false`.

 > [!TIP]
 > This parameter can be set using either `--build` or `-b`*